SatwikJha5501/Gatify-Society-Management-API/README.md

-# VitalOne-Healthcare-Service-Backend
+# Gatify: Society Management API
-VitalOne is a robust, scalable backend service powering healthcare platforms.
-It centralizes patient data, appointment scheduling, and provider management through secure APIs.
-Built for reliability, it ensures HIPAA compliance while streamlining operations like billing and electronic health records (EHR) integration
+Gatify is a comprehensive Society Management API backend that automates residential community operations.
+It streamlines maintenance tracking, visitor management, billing, and communication between residents and administration.
+This centralized, secure system enhances efficiency, transparency, and convenience for modern housing societies.